aceslick911/golang-stock-price/README.md

-# Lattitude Stock Price Test
+# goLang Stock Price Algorithm
-Angelo Perera
+(Formerly a coding challenge for a undisclosed company) Angelo Perera

 ## Information